mopidy/mopidy/docs/config.rst

     Sets the minimum buffer duration of the GStreamer playbin.
 If you experience buffering/stuttering, it may help to increase this.
 If you experience latency when changing tracks, lower this value.
-    A value of 0 seems can work fine, although we recommend a minimum value of 250ms so small internet disturbances will not disturb your audio stream.

 Logging section